synthesizebio/pysynthbio/README.md

 ### Get your API key

 Go to https://app.synthesize.bio/profile to generate an API key.
+Then set this key as an environment variable named SYNTHESIZE_API_KEY to authenticate your API requests.

 ### Form a request